Tetsuo-4O/Sensor-Log-Analyzer/README.md

 ```c
 git clone https://github.com/Tetsuo-4O/Sensor-Log-Analyzer.git
 ```
 This will clone the directory to your terminal.
-(This requires the git package installed for cygwin.)
+(This requires the "git" package installed for cygwin.)

 Change to Sensor-Log-Analyzer directory: